-20. Funding
+19. Funding

-- 20.1.
-Students are asked to refer to their official letter of admission to confirm their specific graduate aid package. - 20.2.
-Continued funding is contingent upon satisfactory academic progress. - 20.3.
-Students taking a leave of absence should check with the Student Services Administrator whether they may defer funding to a future quarter. - 20.4.
-Students are responsible for - a.
+19.1.
+Students are asked to refer to their official letter of admission to confirm their specific graduate aid package.

+19.2.
+Continued funding is contingent upon satisfactory academic progress.

+19.3.
+Students taking a leave of absence should check with the Student Services Administrator whether they may defer funding to a future quarter.

+19.4.
+Students are responsible for

+- a.
 Understanding their funding package, including commitments and requirements - b.
 Reviewing and paying their university bill - c.
 Understanding policies and requirements attached to funding sources (e.g. Federal loans, NSF grants, etc.) - d.
 Planning for funding needs beyond the department commitment - e.
-Responding to requests from the Student Services Administrator for letters to donors
+Responding to requests from the Student Services Administrator for letters to donors the amount of the support.
+If the support is larger than the departmental support, the student may keep the difference.

-21. External Funding
+20. External Funding

-21.1.
-Students are encouraged to obtain external funding when deemed appropriate by their advisor, as this will demonstrate external validation for their academic efforts and relieve the burden of support from the department.
+20.1.
+With approval by their advisor or the Director of Graduate Studies, students are encouraged to obtain external funding, as this will demonstrate external validation for their academic efforts and relieve the burden of support from the department.
+Students obtaining support from outside the department when eligible for departmental support will have their departmental support reduced by